 - Peak flow meter readings in the red zone

-For children 5 years of age and older, doctors can diagnose and monitor asthma with the same tests used for adults.
-They measure how much air your child can quickly exhale, an indication of how well the lungs are working.
+For children 5 years of age and older, doctors can diagnose and monitor asthma with the same tests used for adults, such as spirometry and peak flow meters.
+They measure how much air your child can quickly force out of his or her lungs, an indication of how well the lungs are working.

 Using a peak flow meter